hsaunders1904/pyautoenv/README.md

   For example, if set to `.venv;venv`, on each directory change, `pyautoenv` will look for an environment within `.venv`, if that directory does not exist, it will look for an environment in `venv`.
+- `PYAUTOENV_IGNORE_DIR`:
+  If you wish to disable `pyautoenv` for a specific set of directories, you can list these directories here, separated with a `;`.
+  The directories, and their children, will be treated as though no virtual environment exists for them.
+  This means any active environment will be deactivated when changing to them.